Tetris: Spread beyond the Soviet Union (1985–1988)

+The first version of Tetris, developed for the Elektronika 60 in the mid-1980s, is shown here running in emulation.

-Under Soviet law, intellectual rights were not protected, and the state-run organization Elektronorgtechnica (Elorg) had a monopoly on the import and export of software.
+Under Soviet copyright law, intellectual rights were not well protected, and the state-run organization Elektronorgtechnica (Elorg) had a monopoly on the import and export of software.
 Around this time, Pajitnov arranged for the Dorodnitsyn Computing Center to have the rights to Tetris for ten years to ease potential legal troubles.
 As a result, Pajitnov could not sell Tetris for profit.
 Nonetheless, Pajitnov's manager Victor Brjabrin liked Tetris and sought opportunities for success beyond the Soviet Union.
 In early 1986, Brjabrin sent a copy of Tetris to the SZKI Institute of Computer Studies in Budapest.
 Robert Stein, founder of Andromeda Software who profited by licensing software from Hungary to UK companies, encountered Tetris during a visit to the SZKI Institute and found its gameplay compelling.
-Stein learned from the SZKI Institute director that they had managed to port Tetris to Commodore or Apple computers.
-He returned to London and contacted Dorodnitsyn Computing Center by telex to obtain the license rights, believing he could sell those rights to a larger UK publisher.
+Stein learned from the SZKI Institute director that a researcher there, Gábor Bolgár, had ported Tetris to the Commodore 64.
+Stein returned to London and contacted Dorodnitsyn Computing Center by telex to obtain the license rights, believing he could sell those rights to a larger UK publisher.

 Brjabrin received the telex and, after translating it from English to Russian, disclosed it to Pajitnov, who spent days attempting to compose, translate to English, and send a favorable yet noncommittal response by telex to Stein.
 Despite this attempt, Stein interpreted the response as granting him the license and proceeded to find a publisher for Tetris.
 Stein pitched Tetris to Jim Mackonochie of Mirrorsoft, a UK software company founded by business magnate Robert Maxwell and Mackonochie.
 Though Mackonochie was skeptical about the commercial potential of Tetris, he consulted Phil Adam, president of US sister company Spectrum HoloByte, for his input.
 During his overseas visit to Mirrorsoft, Adam played Tetris for hours and then encouraged Mackonochie to accept Stein's offer.
 Though still cautious, Mackonochie agreed to allow himself the licensing rights for Europe and Adam the rights for the United States and Japan.
 Stein sold the rights to the two companies for £3,000 and royalties of 7.5–15% of sales, even though negotiations with the Dorodnitsyn Computing Center were at a standstill, with the Dorodnitsyn Computing Center being resistant to selling Tetris in the West.